-Dogs can get brain tumors just as easily as humans.
-They aren’t immune to similar illnesses and diseases.
 Unfortunately, brain tumors do occur in dogs on occasion, and they can severely affect the neurological system.
-As we’ve seen with other disorders (liver, Cushing’s disease), it’s the neurological system that can affect your dog’s behaviors.
+As we’ve seen with other disorders (liver, Cushing’s disease), it’s the neurological system that can influence your dog’s behaviors.
 Unusual pacing or aimless circling can be a symptom of a brain tumor.

 Unfortunately, symptoms of a brain tumor can either show up very quickly or gradually.
-If they do show up suddenly, it may be more difficult to start treatment before it becomes a serious problem.
+If they do show up suddenly, it may be harder to start treatment before it becomes a severe problem.

-As you can see, most issues with pacing or stress in your dog can be caused by other underlying health issues.
+Most issues with pacing or stress in your dog can be caused by other underlying health and neurological conditions.
 If these are abnormal behaviors for your dog, try capturing them on video whenever they happen.
-If you can’t discern what might be causing them, your vet should be able to have a better idea if they can see the behaviors taking place.
+If you can’t discern what might be causing them, your vet will likely have a better idea if they can see the behaviors in real time as they’re taking place.

-Things like therapeutic treatment, medication, or even a change in scenery or diet can help a restless dog.
-No one wants to see their four-legged friend go through any serious health condition.
-But, the sooner you get in touch with your vet to get answers, the sooner you can seek out treatment.
+Therapeutic treatment, medication, or even a change in scenery or diet can be beneficial for a restless dog.
+The sooner you get in touch with your vet to get answers, the sooner you can seek out a treatment that works.

-If these behaviors seem like more of a situational issue, try to eliminate or change the factors causing them.
-Again, anxiety can play a huge factor in a dog’s restlessness.
-Thankfully, it can also be one of the most treatable reasons on this list.
+If these behaviors seem like a situational issue, try to eliminate or change the factors that are causing them.
+Again, anxiety can be a huge factor in a dog’s restlessness.
+Thankfully, it can also be one of the most treatable problems on this list (once correctly identified).

 You know your dog’s natural behaviors better than anyone.
-When you take a look at these reasons why a dog is pacing and unsettled, you’ll know what’s ‘normal’ for your dog.
-If they’re not typically anxious or stressed, there’s a good chance some health issue is going on.
+When you take a look at the reasons why a dog is pacing and unsettled, you’ll know what’s ‘normal’ for your dog.
+If they’re not typically anxious or stressed, there’s a high chance that there’s a reason for the change.

-Simply pay attention to their behavioral patterns.
-If the strange pacing, circling, and wandering continues, see a vet as soon as possible.
-Some of the medical issues listed above can be very serious.
-So, the sooner medical help is sought out, the better chance your dog has at restoring their health.
+Pay attention to their behavioral patterns, such as your dog is afraid to go outside suddenly.
+If the strange pacing, circling, and wandering continues, you should take your pet to see a vet.
+Some medical issues can be severe.
+So, the sooner medical advice is sought out, the better chance your dog has of making a full recovery.